 It is part of the Jack Reacher #3 series and is a This thriller is a hardcover edition that was published by Jove on May 29, 2007 and has 559 pages.

-Other books by this author that I've reviewed include Killing Floor, Die Trying, "Second Son", Running Blind, Echo Burning, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School.
+Other books by this author include Killing Floor, Die Trying, "Second Son", Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Third in the Jack Reacher thriller series revolving around a retired military policeman, checking out the country and fixing wrongs.
 The action starts in Key West, Florida.

 I do love Child’s writing.
 He grabs me and pulls me immediately into the story.
 The story’s basic concept may be a bit of a cliché, but Child has a lovely way of twisting it into something so much more interesting, especially with a character who understands fear and tucks it away as we get to observe from inside Reacher’s mind, discover how he dissects a situation and plans ahead.
 It’s also full of tips in how not to be observed or tracked in our increasingly watched society.

 Child does a very frustrating job intriguing us with Hobie’s early warning system.
 Do be sure to read the Prologue — it’s a tiny, but very useful set-up for your understanding later on in the story.
 A classic bait-and-switch in a new application.

 I am rather frustrated about the receptionist’s relationship with Hobie…?
 But not nearly as frustrated as Jack and Jodie were in the first part of the story!